-The programme leads to a 2-year master’s degree in Tourism Studies and provides a thorough knowledge of social, cultural, economic and environmental aspects of tourism.
+The program leads to a 2-year master’s degree in Tourism Studies and provides a thorough knowledge of social, cultural, economic and environmental aspects of tourism.
 With a consistent focus on sustainability, it provides skills in analyzing, planning and evaluating tourism and tourism-related phenomena at local, global and planetary scales.
-The programme provides considerable opportunities for individual choices and specializations, including practice-related projects within tourism, as well as the final thesis.
+The program provides considerable opportunities for individual choices and specializations, including practice-related projects within tourism, as well as the final thesis.
 It also provides the set of skills necessary for conducting independent research, reflected in the research-based final thesis.

 - Bachelor's degree in tourism studies or in another social science main field of study or equivalent.

 Alternative selection: The selection of students who have applied is partly based on a statement of purpose and cv.